DavesCodeMusings/school-coding-lab/MOTIVATION.md

 But wait!
 There must be a computer lab somewhere in the school with proper PCs or Macs attached to glorious 4K displays, right?
 Wrong.
 (This is the third time, in case you're keeping track.)
 School budgets being what they are, these more expensive computing options are nowhere to be found.

 So I'm down, but not out.
-I've got some older Raspberry Pi 3s and three months to put a plan together before students return.
+I've got a line on some older Raspberry Pi 3s and three months to put a plan together before students return.
 That's what this repository is all about.